State and Local Policy Database

 Building Benchmarking and Retrofitting

 DC benchmarks all municipal buildings.
-The District requires all privately-owned buildings over 50,000 square feet, and District-owned or District instrumentality-owned buildings 10,000 square feet and larger to benchmark their energy & water use annually.
+The District requires all privately-owned buildings over 50,000 square feet, and District-owned or District instrumentality-owned buildings 10,000 square feet and larger to benchmark their energy and water use annually.
 For more information on benchmarking requirements for private buildings, please see the Buildings Policies section of the Local Policy Database.

 Comprehensive Retrofit Strategies